Very cute love letter to slasher movies, but a weak slasher film on its own two legs

 The last Act of the film is where things fall apart.
 We expect the generic slasher plot these wiser-than-usual characters manipulate the genre into something new and exciting.
 But instead the film becomes unrewarding and unexciting, especially compared to Acts 1 and 2, and its twist becomes apparent prematurely.
 As a horror film, Leslie Vernon kind of goes limp.

-.
+I still enjoyed myself with this one.
 The sheer ambition of this film makes it noteworthy, but the execution was rather mediocre.
 Its derivative and amateur, but what popular horror film isn't these days.
 Atleast this one has heart, bravery and the brains to make something a tad memorable.
 There are so many post-modern horror-comedies and tributes to the golden age of horror films and this is easily best one I've seen.

 "Why Do Fools Fall In Love?"